New features for Azure Machine Learning are now available

 - Provably validate, profile and track model before release

-- Enterprise-class rollout and integrated observability including respecting all appropriate security guidelines
+- Enterprise-class rollout and integrated observability including all necessary respecting all appropriate security guidelines

-- ONNX Runtime w/ TensorRT: We are pleased to announce the GA of ONNX Runtime the NVIDIA TensorRT execution provider in ONNX Runtime, enabling developers to easily leverage industry-leading GPU acceleration regardless of their choice of framework.
-Developers can accelerate inferencing of ONNX models, which can be exported or converted from PyTorch, TensorFlow and many other popular frameworks.
+- ONNX Runtime w/ TensorRT : We are excited to announce the GA of ONNX Runtime the NVIDIA TensorRT execution provider in ONNX Runtime, enabling developers to easily leverage industry-leading GPU acceleration regardless of their choice of framework.
+Developers can accelerate inferencing of ONNX models, which can be exported or converted from PyTorch, TensorFlow, and many other popular frameworks.
 ONNX Runtime together with its TensorRT execution provider accelerates the inferencing of deep learning models on NVIDIA hardware.
-This enables developers to run ONNX models across different flavours of hardware and build applications with the flexibility to target different hardware configurations.
-The architecture abstracts out the details of the hardware-specific libraries that are essential to optimising the execution of deep neural networks.
+This enables developers to run ONNX models across different flavors of hardware and build applications with the flexibility to target different hardware configurations.
+The architecture abstracts out the details of the hardware specific libraries that are essential to optimizing the execution of deep neural networks.